Flo-tyna/NLP-App/README.md

-## Text-summarizer
+## Run the NLP app on Your Local Machine
-How to run
+Running the app:
-- 1 install the libraries which is given in requirements.txt folder
+- 1 Install the libraries mentioned in requirements.txt folder
 - 2 open your cmd
 - 3 Run the command : streamlit run app.py